AlGepe/OmniCalcs/SEO/WeightConverter/OG_weight.md

 Weight conversion enables smooth change between units the weight (or mass) is expressed in.
 Available units for weight conversion include both imperial and metric units:

-* microgram (µg) - 1 millionth of a gram
+* `microgram (µg)` - 1 millionth of a gram
-* milligram (mg) - 1 thousandth of a gram
+* `milligram (mg)` - 1 thousandth of a gram
-* gram (g)
+* `gram (g)`
-* kilogram (kg) - 1 thousand grams, but a kilogram is a default unit in the metric system
+* `kilogram (kg)` - 1 thousand grams, but a kilogram is a default unit in the metric system
-* metric ton (t) - 1000 kilograms
+* `metric ton (t)` - 1000 kilograms
-* grain (gr) - 1/7000 of a pound
+* `grain (gr)` - 1/7000 of a pound
-* drachm (dr) - 1/16 of an ounce, 1/256 of a pound
+* `drachm (dr)` - 1/16 of an ounce, 1/256 of a pound
-* ounce (oz) - 1/16 of a pound
+* `ounce (oz)` - 1/16 of a pound
-* pound (lb) - basic unit in the US
+* `pound (lb)` - basic unit in the US
-* stone (st) - 14 pounds.
-Often used to quote a person's weight in English-speaking countries.
-A plural form is also "stone".
+* `stone (st)` - 14 pounds.
+Often used to quote a person's weight mostly in the UK and Ireland.
-* US ton, also called a short ton - 2000 pounds
+* `US ton, also called a short ton` - 2000 pounds
-* long ton, used in US - 2240 pounds
+* `long ton, used in US` - 2240 pounds

 To quickly look up values between main units feel free to use weight conversion chart below.
-Other similar tools include <portal cid="204">density calculator</portal> used for calculating density in different units or similar tool to weight conversion - <portal cid="208">length conversion</portal>.
+Conversion charts and conversion tables are a very visual way to find the equivalence between different units of any magnitude, not only weight.
+For example there exists similar conversion tables for length like on our own <portal cid="208">length conversion tool</portal>, <portal cid="206">temperature conversion tool</portal> or the <portal cid="205">density converter</portal> to name a few.

+For a full list of conversion tools from Omni you can visit the <a href="https://www.omnicalculator.com/conversion">Omnicalculator Converter section</a>.

 ## Weight conversion chart

-To quickly find values expressed in multiple units you can use one of the countless weight conversion charts (known also as weight conversion tables) available on the web.
-Below we attach probably the most standard weight conversion chart available which compares between kilograms, ounces, pounds and stones.
+To quickly find values expressed in multiple units you can use our weight conversion charts (known also as weight conversion tables) that can be created in this web page.
+Below we attach probably the most standard weight conversion chart available which compares between kilograms, ounces, pounds and stones, making it easy to convert from kg to lbs (and back from lbs to kg), from kg to ounces...

 <table>
 <thead><tr><th>Kilograms</th><th>Ounces</th><th>Stones</th><th>Pounds</th></tr></thead><tbody>